Allied Warships

 Aircraft carriers, both during the British attack on Taranto in Nov 1940 and of course Pearl Harbor in Dec 1941, proved to be the future of naval warfare, along with submarines.
 A fleet of battleships really could not hope to defeat a carrier force during WWII.
 Today no Battleships remain in active service with any navy, US Navy’s Iowa class being the last to be decommissioned.

-All Battleships classes.
-The list is divided by navy, then ordered by number of ships of that class.
+The list is divided by navy, then ordered by commissioned date of each class (oldest first).

 Brazilian Navy